 Why is the concept of scope of practice something that nursing assistants must know about?
 Scope of practice legally determines what types of procedures nursing assistants can and cannot do.
 Scope of practice is the fine line between what nursing assistants are permitted to do versus the tasks that are not legally permissible for them to do.
 Each state’s nurse aide certification registry and/or board of nursing has documentation with activities that fall into the scope of practice for nursing assistants.

 Therefore, nursing assistants who complete tasks that are not included on the documented range of acceptable activities may be held liable for poor outcomes to patients and/or lose their state-issued certifications.
 This is because they did not follow the predetermined scope of practice for the state in which they work.
-In other words, nursing assistants who do not stay in their lane may suffer the consequences of their decisions.
+In other words, nursing assistants who do not stay in their lane and work outside their scope may suffer the consequences of their decisions.

 A nursing assistant helps the nursing team within a limited scope of care duties and responsibilities under a licensed nurse’s supervision (PracticalNursing.Org, 2020).
 As a multifaceted allied healthcare worker, a nursing assistant is allowed to perform a variety of tasks and duties.
 Most nursing assistants secure employment in positions that involve direct care tasks at the patient’s bedside.
 A nursing assistant’s workplace responsibilities may include (PracticalNursing.Org):